CPU deploymentlink

 IREE supports efficient program execution on CPU devices by using LLVM to compile all dense computations in each program into highly optimized CPU native instruction streams, which are embedded in one of IREE's deployable formats.

-To compile a program for CPU execution, pick one of IREE's supported executable formats:
+To compile a program for CPU execution:

 local-task